otaviog/fusion-toolbox/doc/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Reconstruction Toolbox's documentation!
+Welcome to SLAM Toolbox's documentation!
 ==================================================

 .. toctree::
    :maxdepth: 4
    :caption: Contents:

-   fiontb
+   slamtb